-Adapted from http://hunter.apana.org.au/~gallae/pantheon/myth/demeter.htm
+$Adapted\ from\ http://hunter.apana.org.au/{\sim}gallae/pantheon/myth/demeter.htm$

-Finding Reasons in an Unpredictable World
+Version 4: Finding Reasons in an Unpredictable World

 Most myths involving Demeter are about her obsessive search for Persephone.
 She is so determined to find her daughter that she neglects the Earth to suffer from cold winds, rains and snow - which humanity had never seen before - until she gets her daughter back.
 Of course, the people who froze and starved never knew the cause of their misery.
 As they were mere humans, the motivations and actions of gods were invisible and mysterious.

 Life can be random and cruel, both in ancient times and today.
 One day, the sun shines on us, and good fortune comes our way.
-Then, suddenly, through no fault of our own, bad luck arrives and interrupts our plans.
-It is terrifying to live in a completely random world, and myths like these provided ancient people with a sense that life is not actually random; every event, pleasant or miserable, has a logical reason, even if we are not aware of it.
+Then, suddenly, through no fault of our own, bad luck interrupts our plans.
+It is terrifying to live in a completely random world, and myths like these provided ancient people with a sense that life is not actually random; every event, delightful or miserable, has a logical reason, even if we are not aware of it.
 Furthermore, these myths spread the idea that a system of forces, invisible but reliable, control the world around us.
 This prepared people to think that the events we see around us - the cycle of the seasons, the weather, the tides of the sea, birth and death itself - all have causes which we can study and understand.
 These ideas were incorporated into the modern view of science.

-Persephone's Independence
+Version 5: Persephone's Independence

 Persephone's childhood had been, in some ways, ideal.
 An only child, she received all of her mother's love and attention.
 With only her mother for company, Persephone grew from infant to young woman, spending her days picking flowers and playing in the warm days of the endless spring, completely sheltered by her overprotective mother.
-Imagine her shock, then, when Hades - strong, powerful Hades, god of the entire underworld - appeared and declared his love.
+Demeter had controlled everything, including the weather itself.
+There had been no chance of dating - or even meeting a boy!
+Imagine her surprise, then, when Hades - strong, powerful Hades, god of the entire underworld - appeared and declared his love for her.
 What teenager could resist this adventure?
-All her life, her mother had controlled everything, including the weather itself.
-There had been no chance of dating, or even meeting a boy.
-Did she feel guilty as she ran away from her mother, or was this first taste of independence more thrilling?
-Persephone's transition, from over-protected child to independent woman, becoming Queen of her own kingdom and leaving her controlling mother behind, is the journey every woman must make in order to truly take control of her own life.